Skip to content

 • What is your preferred English (British-English, US-English, Canadian English, Australian-English, South African English)?

-• Do you have a preferred dictionary (eg Collins, Oxford, Chicago, Merriam Webster)?
+• State your preferred dictionary (e.g. Collins, Oxford, dictionary.com, Merriam Webster).

 • Is there any other information the proofreader needs access to?

-• Do you have a set of Terms you expect the proofreader to agree to?
+• Explain the Terms you expect the proofreader to agree to.
 Proofreaders running their own business will usually have a template for clients to agree to if the client does not have one.
 You can negotiate aspects of the agreement.

 • How will the document be sent and returned (upload to shared folder in Google docs?
 Email?
 Courier?).